xingfanxia/learn_blockchain/Princeton Course/lecture_notes.md

     - But even at the end of that time, you're not a 100% sure that a transaction or a block that you're interested in has made it into the consensus block chain.
 Instead, as time goes on, your probability goes up higher and higher.
 And the probability that you're wrong in making an assumption about a transaction goes down exponentially.
     - So that's the kind of inherently probabilistic guarantee that Bitcoin gives you.
 And that's why it's able to completely get around these traditional impossibility results on distributed consensus protocols.

-## Lecture 3 Consensus without Identity: the Block Chain
+## Part 3 Consensus without Identity: the Block Chain

 ### Why identity?